 Malignant Melanoma and the CDKN2A gene

 In Australia, melanoma is the 3rd most common cancer.
-It affects 1:18 people, mainly over age 60.
+It affects 1 in18 people, mainly over age 60.

 When 2 or more first degree relatives (close relatives such as your parents, brothers and sisters or children) have had a melanoma, it is referred to as Familial Malignant Melanoma syndrome.

 Increased risk of melanoma can be caused by genes that affect how someone looks (their "phenotype") and how their skin reacts to sun exposure.
-These features include fair or red hair; pale skin; blue or green eyes, naevi ("moles").
+These features include fair or red hair; pale skin; blue or green eyes and naevi ("moles").
 What colour your skin is and how it reacts to UV radiation is determined by multiple different genes interacting together.
 Genetic testing is not normally performed in this situation and standard sun sense guidelines should be followed.

 There's lots that can be done to reduce melanoma risk.
 The most important is to avoid excess sun exposure.
-High risk families or people who have already had a melanoma should have annual skin checks with their doctor.
-These checks could include dermoscopy, total-body photography and/or sequential digital dermoscopy imaging.
+Families at increased risk, or people who have already had a melanoma, should have annual skin checks with their doctor.

-In some families, the risk is also increased because of a mutation in a particularly gene, such as CDKN2A .
+In some families, the risk is also increased because of a mutation in a particular gene, such as CDKN2A .
 This syndrome is sometimes referred to as Familial Atypical Multiple Mole Melanoma syndrome.
-Other genes that can increase the risk of melanoma included CDK4, BAP1, POT1, ACD, TERF2IP and TERT).
+Other genes that can increase the risk of melanoma included CDK4, BAP1, POT1, ACD, TERF2IP and TERT.

 In some families, the melanomas may include melanomas of the eye (uveal melanomas).
-In this case, a mutation in BAP1 (the BRCA1–associated protein 1) may be considered, particularly if there is also a history of mesothelioma (a cancer of the lining of the chest cavity, usually associated with asbestos exposure).
-BAP1 related cancer syndrome is very, very rare and scientists are still learning about the lifetime cancer risks.
+In this case, a mutation in BAP1 (the BRCA1–associated protein 1, pronounced Bap One) may be considered, particularly if there is also a history of mesothelioma (a cancer of the lining of the chest cavity, usually associated with asbestos exposure).
+BAP1-related cancer syndrome is very rare and scientists are still learning about the lifetime cancer risks.